kdieminger/revatureProjectOne/notes/javascript/testing.md

 ### Assertions
 We can assert that the code behaves in a specific manner.
 If it does not, the test fails.

+### Independence
+Unit tests should be independent from one another.
+If one test alters the state of the program in such a way that another test passes, we can't truly say that the second test passed.

 ### Test Coverage
 Many ways to measure coverage: